Bunions Treatment

 Why Choose Chelsea Foot and Ankle To Treat Your Bunions?

-Our team considers every patient as part of the family and will treat you like the VIP you are.
-We respect you and your time and offer comprehensive services at reasonable prices customized to meet your unique needs.
+Our team considers every patient part of the family and will treat you like the VIP you are.
+We respect you and your time, and we offer comprehensive services at reasonable prices that are customized to meet your unique needs.

 What Are Your Non-Surgical Bunion Treatment Options?

-As a bunion develops, the big toe can drift toward the second toe or under it.
-The skin on the bottom of the foot may also start to become thicker and painful.
+As a bunion develops, the big toe can drift toward or under the second toe.
+The skin on the bottom of the foot may also become thicker and more painful.

-If allowed to progress, the pressure from the big toe may force your second toe out of alignment and cause it to overlap your third toe.
+If allowed to progress, the pressure from the big toe may force your second toe out of alignment, causing it to overlap with your third toe.
 Debilitating arthritis can result from an untreated bunion.

-At Chelsea Foot and Ankle, we start with a conservative approach whenever possible.
-This may consist of protective pads to cushion the joint while you wear more comfortable shoes.
+At Chelsea Foot and Ankle, we start with a conservative approach whenever possible before we recommend bunion surgery.
+This may consist of protective pads to cushion the joint while you wear more comfortable shoes, which, in turn, helps relieve pain and improve big toe alignment.

 Custom orthotics can be made at Chelsea Foot and Ankle to correct the over-flattening of the foot that often triggers bunions and help realign the front of the foot so that the big toe and first MTP joint can function correctly.

-Our doctors have had great success treating bunions without invasive surgery in mild to moderate cases.
+Our doctors have successfully treated bunions in mild to moderate cases without invasive surgery.

 What if You Need Bunion Surgery?

-Like shoes, one bunion does not fit all.
-There are different types of bunions and dozens of surgical approaches used to address them.
+Like shoes, one bunionectomy does not fit all.
+There are different types of bunions, and dozens of surgical approaches are used to address them.

-Regardless of which surgical procedure is chosen, a “bunionectomy” is performed to realign the first MTP joint with the bones, ligaments, and tendons of your big toe, so they can be brought back to their correct position to restore proper pain-free function.
+Choosing the right technique for each bunion is critical to achieving the ideal outcome.
+Regardless of which surgical procedure is chosen, a “bunionectomy” is performed to realign the first MTP joint with the bones, ligaments, and tendons of your big toe so they can be brought back to their correct position to restore proper pain-free function.

-Bunion surgeries are performed on an outpatient basis, using sedation and local anesthesia, with no hospital stay needed.
+Bunion procedures are performed on an outpatient basis, using sedation and local anesthesia, with no hospital stay needed.

 What Is Recovery From Bunion Surgery Like?

-Recovery time will vary from patient to patient but can take a month or longer.
-Most individuals will need to wear special footwear, like a boot or splint, early in recovery to protect the foot and allow it to heal.
+Recovery time will vary from patient to patient, but it can take a month or longer.
+Most individuals need to wear special footwear, such as a boot or splint, early in recovery to protect the affected foot and promote healing.

-There is minimal downtime and crutches are rarely needed, with most patients walking out of surgery.
-For those who work on their feet, taking 7 to 10 days is usually sufficient before returning to a modified standing work schedule.
+There is minimal downtime, and crutches are rarely needed, with most patients walking out of surgery.
+For those who work on their feet, taking off 7–10 days is usually sufficient before returning to a modified standing work schedule.

-After stitches are removed, our doctors routinely recommend physical therapy to strengthen the foot and restore normal range of motion and function to the foot.
+After stitches are removed, our doctors routinely recommend physical therapy to strengthen the foot and restore its normal range of motion and function.

-The doctors at Chelsea Foot and Ankle take your recovery seriously and follow your progress closely during this time.
+The doctors at Chelsea Foot and Ankle take your recovery seriously and closely monitor your progress during this time.

-You will be scheduled for weekly visits for our team to assess every aspect of your healing process, and any further recommendations will be made to ensure the best possible outcome.
+You will be scheduled for weekly visits so our team can assess every aspect of your healing process, and any further recommendations will be made to ensure the best possible outcome.

 How Can You Prevent Bunions?